RecAll-spaced-repetition/recall-corp/backend/README.md

 ## Purpose and Scope

 This document provides a high-level introduction to the RecALL backend system, a FastAPI-based flashcard and spaced repetition learning platform.
 It covers the system's purpose, key features, architectural approach, and core components.
-For detailed information about specific subsystems, see [Deployment and Infrastructure](docs/deployment.md), [Application Architecture](docs/architecture.md), [Core Domain Models](docs/core_domain_models.md), and [API Reference](docs/api_reference.md).
+For detailed information about specific subsystems, see [Deployment](docs/configuration_environment_setup.md), [Application Architecture](docs/architecture.md), [Core Domain Models](docs/core_domain_models.md), and [API Reference](docs/api_reference.md).

 ## How to deploy or start the service